Comparing Copper vs. PEX Plumbing – Which is Better for Water Heating?

 Ultimately, the choice between copper vs. PEX will depend on your specific needs and circumstances.

-Copper vs. PEX – Which one to install?
+Copper vs. PEX – Which One to Install?

 In this article, we compared copper vs. PEX plumbing and their benefits, as well as connecting options, to help you determine the best option for your needs.